cloudfoundry-attic/cf-windows-extensions/doc/project_notes.md

  *Send e-mail to Gert directly (bundle everything in an e-mail)*

+16. **Helion's Horizon does not have the extension you mentioned for ALS.
+Assuming we need to install the HP Helion Dev Platform Community edition?**

 ##Work Items (to be moved to Trello)

 1. CI for unit testing *not needed for HP*